karineads/karineads/README.md

   -->
 </div>

-# Hello everyone, my name is Karine and I like technology and programming
+# Hello everyone, my name is Karine
 <!--
 icon
 https://emojipedia.org/pt/castor
 -->

 Welcome to my GitHub profile!
-I'm currently studying computer science and at the moment I don´t have much experience, but I want to explore new technologies and create interesting projects.
+I'm currently studying computer science and though my experience is still growing, I have a strong passion for exploring new technologies and crafting innovative projects.

 </div>